 The system will begin rolling out to select vehicles, including a Volvo model, the XC90, in late 2022.
-The company also introduced “Blade,” a speculative blueprint on how semi-autonomous and fully autonomous vehicles will be road-ready.
+The company also introduced "Blade," a speculative blueprint on how semi-autonomous and fully autonomous vehicles will be ready for the road.

 Eyes everywhere to be elusive

 Luminar believes its latest technologies herald a future where cars can anticipate and avoid virtually any collision.